 Downtown Disney vs. Disney Springs

 They even have some of the same offerings, like the massive Disney merchandise store guests know and love — World of Disney.
+Plus, they also both have a popular ice cream spot — Salt & Straw.

 However, the major difference is that Downtown Disney is much smaller than Disney Springs.
 It pretty much sits right in middle of the Disneyland resort between the onsite hotels and both theme parks.